OKukotin/OKukotin/README.md

 ### Hi there 👋

-I'm a amateur Java developer who enjoys creating clean and efficient code.
+I'm an amateur Java developer who enjoys creating clean and efficient code.
 I'm passionate about constantly improving my skills and learning new technologies.
-I wish to become a world-level professional in my
+I wish to become a world-level professional in my tech stack.
+Interested in videogames and hacking.

 🌱 Now I’m learning Spring Boot and microservices.